 But what about saddle horses and ponies?
 How much can they carry?
 And how much can a donkey carry?

 Researchers who wrote the US Calvary Manuals of Horse Management in 1920 agree with the veterinarians and scientists today.
-They all shake their heads in agreement that 20% of the horses total weight is an ideal maximum weight for the horse to carry.
-Yes, horses and ponies are capable of carrying more than the standard 20% horse to rider weight ratio, but quickly muscle fatigue and stress occurs when they carry for any amount of time a weight over 25% of their body weight.
+They all shake their heads in agreement that 20% of the horses total weight is an ideal maximum weight for them to carry.
+Yes, they're capable of carrying more than the standard 20% horse to rider weight ratio, but quickly muscle fatigue and stress occurs when they carry for any amount of time a weight over 25% of their body weight.
 This weight restriction for horseback riding also stands for mules, donkeys and ponies.
-For example, a small 900 pound horse can comfortably carry 180 pounds but a 1500 pound horse can carry easily 300 pounds.
+For example, a small 900 pound horse can comfortably carry 180 pounds but a 1500 pounder can carry 300 pounds easily.
 Particularly young horses, pushed too fast through training or pressured by carrying or pulling too much weight, such as a heavy rider, can result in long term back problems.